St George Mining (ASX:SGQ) finds its ‘company maker’ in Brazil

 A significant niobium resource

-St George is picking up its potential niobium mine from a Canadian company called Itafos.
+St George acquired its potential niobium mine from a Canadian company called Itafos.
 That company was more interested in phosphates than in niobium, which is one reason why it is prepared to sell to St George.
 In early 2013 Itafos published a Preliminary Economic Assessment of Araxa that valued the project at US$967m on a 10% discount rate.
 The Internal Rate of Return was an attractive 30%.

 That 2013 PEA was based on close-spaced drilling over less than 10% of the project area but it still covered an NI-43-101 Measured and Indicated resource of 6.32 million tonnes at 5.01% TREO and 1.02% Nb2O5 plus an Inferred Resource of 21.94 million tonnes at 3.99% TREO and 0.64% Nb2O5.
 In each case the cut-off level was a very high 2% TREO.
-Itafos is now selling to St George for US$21m in cash – US$10m at close, US$6m nine months after closing, and US$5m 18 months after closing.
-Also, Itafos will receive shares equal to a 10% stake in St George Mining as well as options and performance rights.

 Importantly, Araxa may not just be a niobium mine.
 Araxa looks very similar to the Mt Weld carbonatite-hosted rare earths deposit in Western Australia which was the company-maker for Lynas Rare Earths (ASX: LYC).
 And the Itafos drilling gives ample evidence of neodymium and praseodymium, the main rare earths.

-Currently St George’s new project is around half the size Lynas’s deposit was just six years ago, but if the drilling campaigns of 2025 also increase this we think it will add to St George’s appeal given the ongoing need to develop non-Chinese sources of rare earths.
+Currently, St George’s new project is around half the size Lynas’s deposit was just six years ago, but if the drilling campaigns of 2025 also increase this we think it will add to St George’s appeal given the ongoing need to develop non-Chinese sources of rare earths.

 Disclosure: Pitt Street Research staff and directors own shares in St George Mining